imcnaugh/finance_tracker/README.md

 ## Policy
  - Client management
    - We should have the ability to add, edit, and delete clients.
    - TODO: consider breaking this into its own module.
-Currently this is tightly coupled with invoice management.
+Currently, this is tightly coupled with invoice management.
  - Invoices management
    - Invoices should always be in one of the following states.
      - Draft